niveau/niveau/README.md

 ```

 Integration tests require Redis to run on localhost on default port 6379.
-Install [docker](https://www.docker.com/community-edition), unless you have it already.
+Install [docker], unless you have it already.
 Start Redis:
 ```sh
 npm run redis